• Skip to primary navigation

 mixing salad

 While Cierra cheerfully made my life worth living once more, I made this salad, in between apologizing for the tedium I was inflicting upon her and trying to feed her things in order to quell my guilt.
-The inspiration comes from Samovar, my favorite place to have tea and healthy bites in the city.
+The inspiration comes from Samovar, my favorite place to have tea and bites in the city.
 I took Cierra there earlier this year for a day of aunt-niece bonding while she was in town for winter break.
 We met at Kabuki for a long soak, had tea and lunch afterwards, and then got our booties kicked by my favorite yoga teacher.
 One of the dishes we shared was Samovar's wasabi caesar salad.
 It could have been the post-sauna bliss, or getting to spend the day with my favorite person, but I wanted to marry that salad.
 It was cold, briny, creamy, crunchy, and kicky with just enough wasabi to keep things interesting.

 sprinkling cheese on salad